YouweGit/PimcoreQuickstart/README.md

     * PimcoreObjectDefaults
     * PimcoreQuickstart (this plugin)
     * PimcoreShop
-* include the tools / build stuff --> from ssh://git@source.youwe.nl:7999/pimb2b/pimcore-capistrano.git
+* run composer update
+* instruct the user of what is left to do

 We replicate the pimcore tree structure inside the plugin, so we can easily put all the files into place using magic.